LearnLib/alex/documentation/src/main/docs/contents/user-manual/integrations/README.md

 <div class="alert alert-info">
     Currently, if the target server cannot be reached within 3 seconds, the request is cancelled.
-    ALES also does not provide a retry mechanism at the moment.
+    ALEX also does not provide a retry mechanism at the moment.
 </div>

 ![Webhooks](./assets/webhooks-1.jpg)

-You can manage webhooks under the **Webhooks** item in the sidebar.
+You can manage webhooks under the **Integrations > Webhooks** item in the sidebar.
 On the page a list of registered webhooks is displayed.

 ![Webhooks](./assets/webhooks-2.jpg)

-To create a new webhook, specify the following properties in the modal dialog.
+To create a new webhook, click on the **Create**-button.
+In the dialog, specify the following properties in the modal dialog:

 | Property | Description                                            | Required |
 |----------|--------------------------------------------------------|----------|